 <package_name>with the full name of the downloaded package.

 Run the installation script as a privileged user:

 % su root Password: ******** % ./<package_name>.sh

 Packages are unpacked to

 --install-tooption to specify the install location:

 % ./<package_name>.sh --install-to <install_dir>

 Note: This results in a user-only installation along with the relevant module files.
-Note that the included uninstall.sh helper script will not uninstall this type of installation.
+The included uninstall.sh helper script can not uninstall this type of installation.

 The installer displays the EULA and prompts you to agree to the terms.
 To agree, type 'yes' at the prompt.

 For more information about the release contents, see the release notes, located in the /opt/arm/<package_name>/share directory.